 Pearl is a medium-sized city located in the state of Mississippi.
-With a population of 26,462 people and eight constituent neighborhoods, Pearl is the 12th largest community in Mississippi.
+With a population of 27,115 people and seven constituent neighborhoods, Pearl is the 12th largest community in Mississippi.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pearl is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Pearl is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Pearl who work in sales jobs (13.66%), office and administrative support (11.36%), and food service (8.70%).
+Overall, Pearl is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Pearl who work in office and administrative support (13.26%), sales jobs (9.00%), and teaching (6.99%).

-Being a small city, Pearl does not have a public transit system used by locals to get to and from work.
+Pearl is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Pearl who are college-educated is close to the national average for all communities of 21.84%: 19.06% of the adults in Pearl have a bachelor's degree or advanced degree.
+In terms of college education, Pearl is nearly on par with the US average for all cities of 21.84%: 20.93% of adults 25 and older in Pearl have a bachelor's degree or advanced degree.

-The per capita income in Pearl in 2010 was $21,058, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,232 for a family of four.
+The per capita income in Pearl in 2018 was $26,094, which is upper middle income relative to Mississippi, and middle income relative to the rest of the US.
+This equates to an annual income of $104,376 for a family of four.
 However, Pearl contains both very wealthy and poor people as well.

-Pearl is a very ethnically-diverse city.
+Pearl is an extremely ethnically-diverse city.
 The people who call Pearl home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pearl residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pearl include English, German, French , and Scots-Irish.
+Important ancestries of people in Pearl include English, Irish, German, European, and Scots-Irish.

 The most common language spoken in Pearl is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Polish.